vlang/v/doc/docs.md

 #### `[minify]`

 The `[minify]` attribute can be added to a struct, allowing the compiler to reorder the fields in a way that minimizes internal gaps while maintaining alignment.

-> [!WARNING]
-> Using the `[minify]` attribute may cause issues with binary serialization or reflection.
-> Be mindful of these potential side effects when using this attribute.
+Using the `[minify]` attribute may cause issues with binary serialization or reflection.
+Be mindful of these potential side effects when using this attribute.

 **When to Use**